The Force: Depiction

 Obi-Wan Kenobi describes the Force as "an energy field created by all living things" in Star Wars.
-In The Phantom Menace, Qui-Gon says microscopic lifeforms called midi-chlorians, which exist inside all living cells, allow some characters to be Force-sensitive; characters must have a high enough midi-chlorian count to feel and use the Force.
+In The Phantom Menace, Qui-Gon Jinn says microscopic lifeforms called midi-chlorians, which exist inside all living cells, allow some characters to be Force-sensitive; characters must have a high enough midi-chlorian count to feel and use the Force.
 Midi-chlorians are sentient, and arguably were the first species to emerge in the Star Wars universe.
 The species was a foundation of all life, as some deemed life impossible without midi-chlorians, and ultimately resided in all living beings, connecting two aspects of the Force.
 The Living Force (also known as a spirit or life essence) is the energy generated by all living things.
-Through midi-chlorians, it is fed into the Cosmic Force, which bounds all things and communicates with living sentient beings.
+Through midi-chlorians, it is fed into the Cosmic Force, which binds all things and communicates with living sentient beings.

 In 1981, Lucas compared using the Force to yoga, saying any character can use its power.
 Dave Filoni said in 2015 that all Star Wars characters are "Force intuitive": some characters, like Luke Skywalker, are aware of their connection to the Force, while characters such as Han Solo draw upon the Force unconsciously.
 Filoni said the most potent Force users are characters whose midi-chlorian count provides a natural affinity for using the Force and who undertake intense training and discipline.
 Rogue One (2016) portrays the Force more as a religion "than simply a way to manipulate objects and people".
 In the years following the Great Jedi Purge depicted in the prequel trilogy, some characters have lost faith in the Force, and the Galactic Empire hunts down surviving Jedi and other Force-sensitive characters.
 By the time of the events in The Force Awakens, some characters think the Jedi and the Force are myths.

 Some Force-sensitive characters derive special, psychic abilities from it, such as telekinesis, mind control, and extrasensory perception.
 The Force is sometimes referred to in terms of "dark" and "light" sides, with villains like the Sith drawing on the dark side to act aggressively while the Jedi use the light side for defense and peace.
 According to Filoni, Lucas believed a character's intentions when using the Force—their "will to be selfless or selfish"—is what distinguishes light and dark sides.
 The Force is also used by characters who are neither Jedi nor Sith, such as Leia Organa and Kylo Ren.
 Characters throughout the franchise use their Force powers in myriad ways, including Obi-Wan using a "mind trick" to undermine a stormtrooper's will, Darth Vader choking subordinates without touching them, Qui-Gon Jinn repelling several battle droids at once, Rey lifting a large pile of rocks, and Kylo Ren stopping blaster fire in mid-air.
 Film and television use of the Force is sometimes accompanied by a sound effect, such as a deep rumble associated with aggressive use or a more high-pitched sound associated with benevolent use.